sinamorida/sinamorida/README.md

-- 👋 Hi, I’m @sinamorida. im a mathematics student who intrested to use math in real world so i decided to study about AI and datascience. recently i was Curious about blockchain and tried to expand my career.now i wanna share some of my exprience to you.
+- 👋 👋 Hi, I’m @sinamorida.
+I’m a mathematics student passionate about applying math to real-world problems, which led me to explore AI and data science.
+Recently, I became curious about blockchain and decided to expand my career in that direction.
+Now, I’d love to share some of my experiences with you.

-- 📫 How to reach me...\n
+- 📫 How to reach me : sinamorida@yahoo.com
-  sinamorida@yahoo.com

 <!---
 sinamorida/sinamorida is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.